Observers and Locality in Everett Quantum Field Theory: Introduction

 The interactions in the model will have to be such as to lead to transformation of the fields and resulting observer states of awareness corresponding to ideal measurements \cite{dEspagnat76}.
 Quantum field theories are typically solved using perturbation theory, i.e., first expanding the quantity one wishes to compute in a power series in terms of a parameter related to the strength of the interaction between fields and then computing the lowest order terms in the expansion.
 But, measurement is fundamentally a nonperturbative process.
 When a measuring device in a ``ready state'' is presented with a to-be-measured system in state ``1,'' the measuring device should end up in a state ``system observed in state 1," not in a superposition of mostly ``ready state'' with a small admixture of ``system observed in state 1.''
 So in analyzing the model it will be necessary to employ other, nonperturbative techniques to the extent possible.

-The claim of locality depends critically on the possibility of transforming from the usual Heisenberg picture to the Deutsch-Hayden picture.
-I will therefore present explicit transformation rules for the EPRB scenario, and examine the issue of whether the field-theoretic Deutsch-Hayden transformation actually {\em introduces}\/ a degree of nonlocality into the theory.
+The claim of locality depends critically on the possibility of transforming from the usual Heisenberg picture to the Deutsch-Hayden picture, and showing that this can be done by a transformation that is itself local.
+That is, the transformation should be such that, at the initial time, a transformed field at one location in space does not depend on fields or initial-condition information pertaining to a distant location.
+That such a local transformation can be constructed is by no means a foregone conclusion.
+I will therefore present explicit transformation rules for the EPRB scenario.

 Let me point out three issues that will {\em not} be dealt with in this paper.

 While the locality of the model depends on the existence of a transformation to the Deutsch-Hayden picture, all calculations will actually be carried out in the usual Heisenberg picture.
 Matrix elements are the same in both pictures, as are the equations of motion \cite{Rubin02}.
 Undoubtedly computation done directly using operators in the Deutsch-Hayden picture can prove useful in quantum field theory as it has in quantum mechanics \cite{DeutschHayden00}-\cite{HewittHorsmanVedral07Ent}.
 But it is not a logical necessity for demonstrating locality; the simple possibility of transforming to the Deutsch-Hayden picture suffices \cite{Rubin02}.